MaxHilsdorf/Walking-Bass-Generator/readme.md

 ### a) Notes and Chords

+First, I created a 'note' class with the attributes 'name' and 'midi_pitches'.
+The name is going to be used to read the chord progressions inputs.
+Every key on a keyboard has a 'pitch' value in the MIDI format.
+In order for the algorithm to choose between different instances of the same note, this attribute will store all available MIDI pitches as a list.

 ```python
 class note:
     def __init__(self, name, midi_pitches):
         self.name = name
         self.midi_pitches = midi_pitches
 ```
+In a dictionary, I stored the name of every note as well as all available MIDI pitches.
+I entered the lowest playable instance of every note manually and filled up the rest with the 'add_octaves' function.

 ```python
 notes_dict = {"a" : [45], "a#" : [46], "b" : [47], "c" : [48], "c#" : [49], "d" : [50],